30NCR Conducts Change of Command

-200818-N-UN744-1023 SANTA RITA, Guam (Aug.
+SANTA RITA, Guam (Aug.
 18, 2020) Capt.
-Steve Stasick, commander 30th Naval Construction Regiment (30NCR), salutes Capt.
-Eric Correll, commander of Commander Task Force 75 during a change of command ceremony.
-During the ceremony, Stasick was relieved as commander 30NCR by Capt.
-Lance Flood.
-(U.S. Navy photo by Chief Mass Communication Specialist Travis Simmons)
+Steve Stasick is relieved by Capt.
+Lance Flood as commander 30th Naval Construction Regiment during a change of command ceremony.
+(U.S. Navy video by Chief Mass Communication Specialist Matthew R. White)

 |Date Taken: